ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Health Certificate (**hcert**) claim is a JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)) object containing the health status information, which has been encoded and serialised using CBOR as defined in ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
 Several HCERTs MAY exist under the same claim.

 Note here that the JSON is purely for schema purposes.
 The wire format is CBOR.
-Application developers may not actually ever de-, or encode to and from a JSON; but use the in memory structure.
+Application developers may not actually ever de-, or encode to and from the JSON format; but use the in-memory structure.

 The Claim Key to be used to identify this claim is yet to be determined.

 Strings in the JSON object SHOULD be NFC normalised according to the Unicode standard.
 Decoding applications SHOULD however be permissive and robust in these aspects, and acceptance of any reasonable type conversion is strongly encouraged.
-If unnormalised data is found during decoding, or in subsequent comparison function, implementations SHOULD behave as if the input is normalised to NFC.
+If non-normalised data is found during decoding, or in subsequent comparison functions, implementations SHOULD behave as if the input is normalised to NFC.

 ## Transport Encodings